ishampho/Banana-Sales-Analysis/README.md

 2. This begs for the question about which accounts should be targeted for upsell opportunities.
 The Upsell of the last month( Current Upsell, a total amount that could be earned if Bananas got every active non-paying user to upgrade their account) was determined for each group and grouped based on priority of upsell opportunities into: High - >= 400,Medium - >=100, Low - <100

-3. Some trends were also observed in the sales trend workbook, over the past months of the sales history from 07/01/2020-01/06/2021.
+3. Some trends were also observed in the sales trend worksheet, over the past months of the sales history from 07/01/2020-01/06/2021.
 There is an increase in the number of customers, an increase in the total sales but a reduction in the average sales and the ratio of non-paying to paying customers(this could be as a result of increase in the number of customers converting to paying subscription and a reduction in the enterprise sales share compared to that of business and premium increased over the months).

 4. Though the current upsell is insightful, it is unrealistic as Bananas cannot get 100% of customers to upgrade and they aim to achieve a target sales of $100000 next month?
 We can play around with the numbers with scenario analysis to see how much we think this is a more realistic sales opportunity.
 The following was observed: